alcocere/alcocere/README.md

 ### Hi there 👋  I'm Elisa,
 A new passionate `front-end developer` living in Munich.
 > The combination the web programming offers in terms of `creativity`, `use of technologies`, and the `constant learning`, have made me get hooked to this world full of possibilities.
-> I'm looking forward to find a `new challenge` where I can keep improving my `programming skills`.
+> I'm looking forward finding a `new challenge` to continue improving my `programming skills`.

 ### Tools & Technologies